danielsantander/cyberdev/kali-linux/EYNTKAM.md

 postgres@kali:/home/kali$ exit
 ```

-### Connect to Database
+### Connect to SQL Database

 Connect to database for Metasploit framework to store:

 - modules for fast results
 - results of system scans
 - exploits ran

 ```shell
 # usage